luluzhou1/alinush.github.io/_posts/2025-06-03-the-spartan-zksnark-framework.md

     - $\Rightarrow$ linear-time (concretely-efficient) prover!
 1. PCS-based, multilinear or univariate, depending on choice of sumcheck ☝️
 1. It poses a very nice research question: _What is the most efficient PCS for sparse MLEs?_
-1. For structured / repetitive / unifrom circuits, Spartan's [most expensive step](#8-sparse-mle-pcs-leftarrow-sumcheck--dense-mle-pcs-aka-spark) can be done by the verifier!
+1. For structured / repetitive / uniform circuits, Spartan's [most expensive step](#8-sparse-mle-pcs-leftarrow-sumcheck--dense-mle-pcs-aka-spark) can be done by the verifier!

 ### Technical overview